 Having a business bank account provides your new business with credibility (with both customers and potential creditors) which is especially important when you're starting a business.
-If some of your customers use cheques to pay your invoices it is much more professional in appearance to have them writing cheques to "Acme Corp" rather than to "John Smith", as does paying your business invoices with separate business cheques or a separate business credit card.
-If you want customers to be able to write cheques to your business name you need a business bank account.
+If some of your customers use checks to pay your invoices it is much more professional in appearance to have them writing checks to "Acme Corp" rather than to "John Smith".
+It also looks better as you pay your business invoices with separate business checks or a separate business credit card.
+If you want customers to be able to write checks to your business name you need a business bank account.

 Having a separate business account is also important for tax purposes.
 One of the easiest ways to attract attention from the Canada Revenue Agency (CRA) or the Internal Revenue Service (IRS) is to commingle business and personal expenses and bank accounts.
 Keeping a separate business bank account with all of your business-related financial transactions provides a clear trail of business revenue and expenses in case you are audited by the CRA—or the IRS in the U.S.

 While it is recommended to have a separate account for both sole proprietorships and incorporated businesses, it is particularly important for corporations.
 A corporation is treated as a separate entity and as such the personal assets of the owner(s) are sheltered from potential liability.

 However, in certain cases (such as gross negligence by directors or owners of the company) the courts may disregard the "separate entity" concept of a corporation and hold the directors or shareholders of a company personally liable.
 This is known as "piercing the corporate veil", and one of the criteria which may be used to determine this is the degree of separation between the financial activities of the owner(s) and of the business.
 As such, a separate business bank account for an incorporated company is a must.

 Cost of Business vs. Personal Accounts